-Commit to monitor all reporting, including financial and performance, in a manner that is more than just compliance in focus.
+Committo monitor all reporting, including financial and performance, in a manner that is more than just compliance in focus.

-Balance the short-term and long-term consequences of his or her decisions.
+Balance the short-term and long-term consequences of their decisions.

 Exercise independent judgement and appropriate due diligence.
 It is not sufficient to rely on provided information only (e.g., through forums at the College, community connections).